Induanuga/Food-Delivery-CLI/README.md

 ---

-## 5.Detailed Use Case Descriptions
+## 5. Detailed Use Case Descriptions

 ### Use Case 1: Customer Registration (UC01)
 **Use Case Name:** Customer Registration